oerc-music/meld-calma/notes/20191115-dmrn-poster-abstract.md

-# A decentralised MELD [agent] framework for computational analysis of Live Music Archive
+# A decentralised MELD agent framework for computational analysis of Live Music Archive

 ## Background

 MELD [9] allows various music-related media to be connected/synchronized with each other via musically meaningful structure, independently of vagaries such as timing within particular performances.
 SOFA [2] is a tool originally developed for guided music composition from semantically described music fragments.

-We have been using ideas from SOFA to re-implement the logic of rCALMA [1], a tool for displaying musicological analyses over multiple performances of a work.
+We have been using ideas from SOFA to re-implement the logic of rCALMA [1], a tool for displaying musicological analyses over multiple performances of a work, as a MELD application.

 ## Implementation